johnnietse/linkedin-connection-automation-tool/README.md

        - LinkedIn's User Agreement
        - Relevant privacy regulations
        - Professional ethics standards
-7. **Respect privacy** - only use publicly shared information with proper consent and transparently disclosed to recipients
+7. **Respect privacy** - only use publicly shared information with proper consent and where the individual has reasonable awareness of its visibility.
+Any other implementations must obtain additional explicit consent for automated interaction, as profile visibility ≠ consent for automation.
 8. Always replace sample data with your own verified information
 9. Refer to the official Google Sheet for current connection details
 10. **Replace sample data** with your own verified information when creating personal spreadsheets